ZermbaGerd/gavin194final.github.io/codeExplanation.md

 ## Picking your supporting documents

 In the example code, I've included a few articles that the AI will draw its information from.
-Those articles are also listed on the website.
+Those articles are also listed on the website [here](listOfSources.md).
 You can add your own to this list, but it will increase the time it takes to run the model.

 ## Picking your prompt details